EmmanuelDemey/trainings-v2/accessibility/pages/focus.md

 # Focus Managment

-* If you need to make an unsemantic element focusable, you need to use the **tabindex** attribute.
+* If you need to make an unfocusable element focusable, you need to use the **tabindex** attribute.

 * The attribute accepts three values
   * -1 : the element will only be focusable programmatically